 All of the Company's financial assets classified as AFS are listed on public stock exchanges.
-For such investments, a 10% increase in the equity prices at the reporting date would have increased equity by \$89,000, (as at December 31, 2010 - an increase of \$29,000) an equal change in the opposite direction would have had the equal but opposite effect on the amounts shown above.
+For such investments, a 10% increase in the equity prices at the reporting date would have increased equity by approximately \$40,000, (as at December 31, 2011 - an increase of \$89,000) an equal change in the opposite direction would have had the equal but opposite effect on the amounts shown above.

-For financial assets classified at fair value through P&L, the impact on operations of a 10% increase in the market price of the common shares at the reporting date would have been \$228,000 (nil as at December 31, 2010).
+For financial assets classified at fair value through P&L, the impact on operations of a 10% increase in the fair value of these warrants at the reporting date would have been approximately \$17,000 (\$228,000 as at December 31, 2011).

-The analyses were performed on the same basis for 2011 and 2010.
+The analyses were performed on the same basis for 2012 and 2011.